Prenuptial & Postnuptial Agreements

 Who Needs a Prenuptial Agreement?

-Our firm, Emerson Law, strongly recommends that a couple that is intending to marry create a prenuptial agreement with the assistance of an experienced family lawyer.
+Our firm, Emerson &Valentine, P.A., strongly recommends that a couple that is intending to marry create a prenuptial agreement with the assistance of an experienced family lawyer.
 Many people believe that these types of agreements are only drafted when one or both parties have a high net worth.
 A prenuptial can benefit any couple by preventing conflicts if there is ever a divorce, including marriages in which:

 - One party earns more or less than the other

 - This is a second marriage

 - One or both of the parties will be entering the marriage with children

 - One or both parties have considerable debts